JerryTong-GH/SCADR/README.md

 ## Installation

-SCADR requires MATLAB version 2022b or later.
-While the software may run on older versions, we cannot guarantee full functionality or integrity in those environments.
+While earlier versions of MATLAB may still run the software, we cannot guarantee full functionality or stability in those environments.
+For detailed installation instructions, please refer to the documentation.

 Before installing SCADR, please ensure that the following MATLAB add-on toolboxes are installed.
 These can be downloaded for free via the Add-On Explorer within MATLAB: